 - Electricity contract

 It is important to have an insurance policy that protects you and your belongings.
 Almost all homes in Sweden have home insurance.
 A home insurance policy is a basic protection that can reimburse the value of your belongings if they are stolen or become damaged by fire or water.
 A home insurance policy also provides protection for all those who are specified in the policy and who live in the same home.
 Home insurance policies also include basic travel insurance.

 Final cleaning and inspection

-Usually, you are responsible for ensuring your home has had a final cleaning when you leave it, regardless of whether you live in a detached house, a tenant-owned flat, or a rented flat.
-A final cleaning is much more extensive than normal cleaning and requires a lot of time.
+In most cases you will be responsible for the final cleaning of your home, regardless of whether you live in a detached house, a tenant-owned flat or a rented flat.
+A final cleaning is much more extensive than a normal weekly cleaning, and requires a lot of time.
 You can either do the final cleaning yourself or hire a company to do it.
-If your final cleaning is insufficient, you may become liable to pay for a proper cleaning.
+If the final cleaning is not satisfactory you may become liable to pay compensation.